 Cook once, eat twice.
-Recent figures suggest the UK chucks out the equivalent of 2 million turkeys, 5m Christmas puddings and a truly shocking 74m mince pies.
+Recent figures suggest the UK chucks out 7 millon tons of food at Christmas, the equivalent of 2 million turkeys, 5m Christmas puddings and a truly shocking 74m mince pies.
 Reduce your food waste by carefully planning what you buy, using leftovers and freezing table scraps.
 Check out our recipe ideas from Hugh's Love Your Leftovers.

 2. Locally-grown, organic food

 Buy locally-grown, organic food, from your local farmers’ shop or market where possible.
 The shorter transport distance from field to fork will cut down on carbon emissions.
-In particular, make the effort to source an organic turkey – do you really want the centrepiece of your Christmas feast to have endured the horrors of factory farming?
+In particular, make the effort to source an organic turkey.

 3. Christmas candles